 - Does God Exist; J.P.
 Moreland & Kai Nielsen – .4

 More Suggested Reading

-Some of the books below have not yet been evaluated using our Encouragement Factor Score, others have and scored lower than I expected.
-This has reinforced for me one thing about the EFS.
+The books below have not yet been evaluated using our Encouragement Factor Score but are listed here because of one thing I’ve learned about the EFS.
 Though I have fun with it, what matters about a book is whether it can be used by God to provide readers with wisdom in the area of evangelism.
 I think any of the books on our Suggested Reading page can do just that!

 Reasoning from the Scriptures with the Jehovah’s Witnesses; Ron Rhodes

 There is no better source of truth than the Bible and this book uses it to help Christians point out the serious errors in Watchtower theology.

 Starting with “Right and Wrong as a Clue to the Meaning of the Universe,” Mr. Lewis, naturally and logically moves to an examination and defense of the Christian faith.